 If you become aware of a breach of terms and conditions under the grant agreement, you must contact us immediately.
 You must also advise us in advance of an inability to meet timeframes for your grant activity, project or reporting, as agreed in your grant agreement.

-You must notify us of events relating to your grant and provide an opportunity for the Minister for Communications, Cyber Safety and the Arts or their representative to attend.
+You must notify us of events relating to your grant and provide an opportunity for the Minister for Communications, Urban Infrastructure, Cities and the Arts or his representative to attend.

 12.2 Reporting